skuppuraj/wp-spotlight-search/readme.txt

-=== WP Spotlight Search ===
+=== WP Admin/Dashboard Spotlight Search ===
 Contributors: rajkuppus
-Tags: search, menu search, menu, spotlight, custom menu search, Manage WordPress, WordPress manager Requires at least: 3.1
+Tags: admin search, ajax search, menu search, dashboard, wp-admin, wp-admin,custom menu search, Manage WordPress, WordPress manager
+Requires at least: 3.1
-Tested up to: 4.9
+Tested up to: 5.2.2
 Stable tag: trunk

-WP Spotlight search is a powerful utility search plugin for WordPress Dashboard - it is an advancement of the default WordPress dashboard search.
+WP Admin/Dashboard Spotlight Global Search is a powerful quick navigation plugin for WordPress Dashboard - it is an advancement of the default WordPress dashboard search.

 == Description ==

-WP Spotlight search is a powerful global utility search plugin for WordPress Dashboard - it is an advancement of the default WordPress dashboard search.
+WP Admin/Dashboard Spotlight is a powerful global quick navigation search plugin for WordPress Dashboard - it is an advancement of the default WordPress dashboard search.

 You can configure it to search anything on your WordPress Dashboard like pages, posts, comments, orders, users and many more options.